2023 Most Popular Astronomy & Astrophysics Bachelor's Degree Schools in California

 On average, astronomy graduates from UC Santa Cruz take out $18,687 in student loans while working on their Bachelor's Degree.

-The in-demand bachelor’s degree programs at University of California - Berkeley helped the school earn the #2 place on this year’s ranking of the most popular astronomy and astrophysics schools in California.
-Located in the midsize city of Berkeley, UC Berkeley is a public school with a fairly large student population.
+A rank of #2 on this year’s list means University of California - Berkeley is a great place for astronomy and astrophysics students working on their bachelor’s degree.
+Located in the medium-sized city of Berkeley, UC Berkeley is a public college with a very large student population.

 About 45% of the students majoring in astronomy at the school are women while 55% are male.